Deadline: 5 PM EST, Tuesday, August 20, 2019

 Eighth Annual Holland-Trice Scholars Award for high risk/high impact discovery research in Basic Brain Science and Brain Diseases

-The Duke University School of Medicine is pleased to announce a seventh call for proposals for high risk/high impact research in the area of brain and disease.
+The Duke University School of Medicine is pleased to announce an eighth call for proposals for high risk/high impact research in the area of brain and disease.
 This RFP is focused on discovery in the neurosciences.
-Priority will be given to basic science researchers in all School of Medicine Departments, Centers & Institutes focused on fundamental biology that could be related to brain diseases, including (but not limited to) Alzheimer’s and other neurodegenerative disorders, stroke, and behavioral disorders.
+Priority will be given to basic science researchers in all School of Medicine Departments, Centers & Institutes focused on fundamental biology that could be related to brain diseases, including (but not limited to) Alzheimer's and other neurodegenerative disorders, stroke, and behavioral disorders.

 - Scientific rational